MicrosoftDocs/SupportArticles-docs/support/windows-server/group-policy/netlogon-event-id-5719-or-group-policy-event-1129.md

 > GPSVC(530.ae0) *\<DateTime>* There is no connectivity
 > GPSVC(530.8e0) *\<DateTime>* ApplyGroupPolicy: Getting ready to create background thread GPOThread.

 The first section shows the calculation for the time-out to use to bring up the network.
-This can be based on previous fast startups.
+It can be based on previous fast startups.

-The second section shows that NLA fails to report a working network within the wait interval that is allowed, and group policy startup processing fails.
+The second section shows that Network Location Awareness (NLA) fails to report a working network within the wait interval that's allowed, and group policy startup processing fails.
 The third section shows that the Group Policy engine starts a background procedure, and then waits for one minute after a network becomes available.

 ## Cause

 This issue may occur for any of these reasons:

 - The Netlogon service starts before the network is ready.
 The network stack and adapter initialization often start at about the same time.
 Some network adapters and switches have link arbitration and MAC address uniqueness checks that take longer to complete than the wait time that is set for Netlogon to detect network connectivity.
 - Solutions that verify the health of the new network member delay the network connection and your ability to access domain controllers.
-If you have an automatic Direct Access channel connection enabled, this may also require more time to do than Netlogon allows.
+If you have an automatic Direct Access channel connection enabled, it may also require more time to do than Netlogon allows.
 - The 802.1X authentication process delays connections to the domain controllers.
 - The client experiences a delay to retrieve an IP address from the DHCP server.
-This delays the display of the network interface.
+It delays the display of the network interface.

-Group Policy in Windows Vista and later versions is written to negotiate the network status that has Network Location Awareness (NLA) enabled, and it waits for a network that has DC connectivity.
+Group Policy in Windows Vista and later versions is written to negotiate the network status that has NLA enabled.
+And it waits for a network that has DC connectivity.
 However, Group Policy may start prematurely because of a policy application.
-This is especially true when the delay in finding a network alternates between startups.
+This situation is especially true when the delay in finding a network alternates between startups.

 > [!WARNING]
 > Serious problems might occur if you modify the registry incorrectly by using Registry Editor or by using another method.
 These problems might require that you reinstall the operating system.
 Microsoft cannot guarantee that these problems can be solved.
 Modify the registry at your own risk.